Every Heart a Doorway by Seanan McGuire

 In a way, this novel feels sort of like a broken fairytale.
 It feels as if it is trying to subtly portray that transition in all of our lives as we grow into young adulthood.
 We always remain enchanted by inventive and mystical stories, but our world view is much less sugar coated.
 We can’t get quite as lost in fantasy, and at first, all we want to do is run back to that period of time where we could.
 Yet, however bleak it seems, we do come to terms with it, and find new life in those fantastical worlds.

 I really liked the characters McGuire created for her story.
-Jane had a solidly depicted personality right from the start, and she slowly evolved throughout the course of the novel, which is no simple task in a story this size.
+Nancy had a solidly depicted personality right from the start, and she slowly evolved throughout the course of the novel, which is no simple task in a story this size.
 All of the personalities of the side characters were very well defined as well.
 They each reflected the world, the home, from which they had been pulled.
 It was a subtle detail that truly fleshed out the plot and made the story more tangible for the mind of the reader.

 There was also some great diversity in this novel.
-For example, the main character, Jane, is asexual, and one of her friends is transgender.
+For example, the main character, Nancy, is asexual, and one of her friends is transgender.
 The characters all come from different backgrounds and heritages, all joined together by a common experience.
 This also added further dimension and complexity into the characters and their parts in the plot as a whole.

 McGuire’s writing style was very easy to read and flowed incredibly well throughout the entire narrative.
 Her words are deceptively simple.
 It was amazing how she managed to pack so much depth and feeling into such a small amount of pages.
 She delves into some important themes, like human behavior and how society deals with people they label as outsiders.